priyansh472/Char-Room-Server/README.md

 ### Client

-The client side primarily controls the sending and recieving of the messages.
+- The client side primarily controls the sending and recieving of the messages.
-It consists of two functions handler_send and handler_recieve.
+- It consists of two functions handler_send and handler_recieve.

-When the server is active, on running the client and entering a valid name, the socket is created.
-After connecting to the socket, the name is sent to the server and the client is ready to interact with the server and all other clients as well as the server recieve a message that the client has joined the chat room.
-Whenever a message is sent by any other client, the name of the sending client along with the message is diplayed on the client's terminal.
-If the client writes a message and unless the message is not "exit" the message is broadcasted to all the users.
-On writing exit, the client is removed from the server and all the other clients and the server recieve a message forthe same.
+- When the server is active, on running the client and entering a valid name, the socket is created.
+- After connecting to the socket, the name is sent to the server and the client is ready to interact with the server and all other clients as well as the server recieve a message that the client has joined the chat room.
+- Whenever a message is sent by any other client, the name of the sending client along with the message is diplayed on the client's terminal.
+- If the client writes a message and unless the message is not "exit" the message is broadcasted to all the users.
+- On writing exit, the client is removed from the server and all the other clients and the server recieve a message for the same.

 ## Video Demo